superdurszlak/superdurszlak.github.io/_posts/2024-09-07-cloud-transformation-misconceptions.md

 {% endcapture %}
 {% include case-study-insight.html content=in_house_bias_insight %}

-## Cloud infrastructure requires implementing new, dedicated applications
+## Misconception 4: Cloud requires implementing new, dedicated applications

 {% capture cloud_software_bias %}
 When I joined Vanilla Solutions, the very first assignment I got was to develop "a cloud service" and "run it in the cloud".
 As this requirement seemed rather confusing and vague for me, I started asking questions to clarify what exactly am I expected to deliver - and it turned out it was supposed to be a proof of concept that running a program in the cloud is possible.
 I tried to argue that from my experience, the most difficult part of cloud computing is infrastructure management, rather than writing software, and in fact as a PoC we could deploy an existing application on cloud computing resources, focusing on smooth deployment and meeting certain expectations.
 Sadly, it turned out cloud computing was severely misunderstood in the organization, to the point the company expected that cloud applications would be written anew to make them run in the cloud, and then each division or business unit would build and maintain their own infrastructure to run instances of the software, in their own way - at best following my "reference" implementation.